Improbable-AI/VisionProTeleop/README.md

 Note that you should change `--vision-pro-ip` .
 You can check the IP address of yours by going to "settings".

+**Disclaimer:**  Maybe don't use it over MIT network unless absolutely necessary -- TIG might not like it ...
+Try to use it in your own local network.

 ## Recompiling Proto